Applying What You Learned

 Psychology is an expanding field, and those with bachelor's degrees in psychology have a variety of options upon graduation.
-Advanced degrees (graduate, doctoral) are required to gain licensing in order to become a psychologist or a psychiatrist.
-A bachelor's degree in psychology lays a foundation for advanced degrees.
+A bachelor's degree in psychology lays a foundation for graduate studies.
+Advanced degrees (graduate, doctoral) are required for licensing as a psychologist or a psychiatrist.
 Psychology majors learn a vast number of skills like critical thinking, evaluating data, deductive and inductive reasoning, writing and communication.

 These skills are valued in a variety of fields like:

-Department of Human Services - Many DHS departments, when hiring, look for graduates to work with children and families who have a background in psychology.
+- Department of Human Services - Many DHS departments look for graduates who have a background in psychology to work with children and families.

-Business to business sales - Complicated sales processes involve researching alternative solutions, finding reviews, and writing up findings in a cogent manner.
-This requires writing, reading, and analytical skills, which are exactly what psychology majors learn.
+- Business-to-business sales - Complicated sales processes involve researching alternative solutions, evaluating reviews and communicating findings in a cogent manner.
+This requires writing, reading and analytical skills, which are exactly what psychology majors learn.

-Public relations - Psychology majors study and learn to understand behavior, which is needed in public relations.
-Those in public relations write press releases, pitch letters, and newsletters; research content for social media; write and edit web content as well as print material.
+- Public relations - The knowledge of human behavior gained by psychology majors is needed in public relations.
+Those in public relations write press releases, pitch letters and newsletters; research content for social media; write and edit web content as well as print material.
 Many campaigns and government agencies also hire public relations personnel.

-Sales - This career choice can be quite lucrative for some, and requires skills to analyze, communicate, sense customer's needs and empathize.
-Most psychology majors develop these skills throughout their academic careers.
+- Sales - This career choice can be quite lucrative for some, and requires the ability to analyze, communicate, sense customer's needs and empathize.
+Most psychology majors develop these skills during their academic careers.

-Policy analyst - A policy analyst uses analysis, writing and planning to developing new polices.
+- Policy analyst - A policy analyst uses analysis, writing and planning to develop new polices.
 Both governmental agencies and businesses in the private sector hire people to develop policies and communicate them clearly to the target audience.

-Human relations - Careers in this field combine psychology, communication and research.
+- Human relations - Careers in this field combine psychology, communication and research.
 There are a variety of opportunities in HR like: recruiter, human services worker, labor relations, community development worker, social worker, mental health aide, placement/employer manager

 A vast number of sub-fields in psychology exist and continue to expand (clinical psychology, gene therapy, cognitive psychology, etc.).
 Graduate degrees or advanced degrees are required to specialize in these areas, and students are encouraged to ask professors for insight into graduate schools and specific areas of interest.